-Designing Lsa46 Based Multi-Epitope Peptide Vaccine Against Leptospirosis: Immunoinformatic Approach
+Designing Lsa46-Based Multi-Epitope Peptide Vaccine Against Leptospirosis: Immunoinformatic Approach

 Authors

-• Junaida M. Ibrahim Department of Computational Biology & Bioinformatics, University of Kerala, India https://orcid.org/0000-0003-1981-8489
+• Junaida M. Ibrahim Department of Computational Biology and Bioinformatics, University of Kerala, India https://orcid.org/0000-0003-1981-8489

 • Padikara K. Satheeshkumar Department of Botany, Institute of Science, Banaras Hindu University, India https://orcid.org/0000-0002-2031-9049

-• Achuthsankar S. Nair Department of Computational Biology & Bioinformatics, University of Kerala, India https://orcid.org/0000-0003-0479-0743
+• Achuthsankar S. Nair Department of Computational Biology and Bioinformatics, University of Kerala, India https://orcid.org/0000-0003-0479-0743

-• Perumana R. Sudhakaran Department of Computational Biology & Bioinformatics, University of Kerala, India https://orcid.org/0000-0002-3980-612X
+• Perumana R. Sudhakaran Department of Computational Biology and Bioinformatics, University of Kerala, India https://orcid.org/0000-0002-3980-612X

 DOI: